mvazquezc/intro-to-containers-k8s-ocp/lab2.md

     sudo cp /root/.kube/config ~/.kube/config
     sudo chmod 644 ~/.kube/config
     ~~~
-3. Deploy the NGINX Ingress Controller and wait for it rollout
+3. Deploy the NGINX Ingress Controller and wait for its rollout

     ~~~sh
     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/kind/deploy.yaml
     kubectl -n ingress-nginx rollout status deployment ingress-nginx-controller
     ~~~

-## First contanct with a Kubernetes
+## First contact with a Kubernetes cluster

 Now we have our Kubernetes test-cluster, but it's the first time that we interact with one, so let's get to know the basics.